osteele/blog.osteele.com/posts/2006-02-05-stretch-languages.md

 ## Translations

-[Serbo-Croation](http://science.webhostinggeeks.com/stretch-jezici): Thanks to Jovana Milutinovich of the University of Belgrade in Serbia for post this article into Serbo-Croatin.
+[Serbo-Croation](http://science.webhostinggeeks.com/stretch-jezici): Thanks to Jovana Milutinovich of the University of Belgrade in Serbia for translating this article into Serbo-Croatin.

----

-[^1]: I first learned program in seventh grade, from the TRS-80 Level I Basic reference.
+[^1]: I first learned to program in seventh grade, from the TRS-80 Level I Basic reference.
 That makes me both (1) almost 30, and (2) innumerate.

 [^2]: In this entire essay, I'm quantifying over the languages I use and the way I use them.
 YMMV.